The most expensive mistake in photography business

 The single most reliable indicator of an operational problem is busyness without systems.
 When a business has functioning systems, time is spent executing defined processes.
 When it doesn't, time is spent making the same decisions repeatedly, redoing things that weren't documented, managing exceptions that wouldn't be exceptions if there were rules.

-The specific places operational busyness hides: client communication that should be automated (most photographers spend 4–6 hrs/week here that a CRM reduces to 1–2), editing decisions made from scratch each session rather than executed from a locked preset and culling workflow, and administrative work; invoicing, contracting, gallery delivery, handled ad hoc instead of through a defined process.
+The specific places operational busyness hides: client communication that should be automated (most photographers spend 4 to 6 hours per week here that a CRM reduces to 1 to 2), editing decisions made from scratch each session rather than executed from a locked preset and culling workflow, and administrative work like invoicing, contracting, and gallery delivery handled ad hoc instead of through a defined process.

 What's breaking it